LW83/sorting_hat/README.md

 ### Tools & Online Resources Utilised
  - The following tools and resources have been utilised in the creation of this project:
      - Code Institute & Love Sandwiches Demonstration: For guidance and inspiration for this site.
-     - GitHub & Gitpod: For development and deployment of the site.
+     - GitHub & Gitpod: For development of the site.
      - [ASCII Generator](https://ascii-generator.site/) to generate ASCII versions of logos.
      - [Image Color Picker](https://imagecolorpicker.com/en)
      - [Stackoverflow](): For general guidance and research - specific examples used in final build set out below.